fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 As Calico was installed, CoreDNS will have an IP range based on the --pod-network-cidr=192.168.0.0/16 specified in the kubeadm init.

 ## Join workers
-We can now join the worker1 and worker2 to the lab cluster.
-The kubeadm init command that you ran on the master had printed a kubeadm join command containing a token and hash.
+We can now join the worker1 and worker2 to the k8s hands-on cluster.
+The kubeadm init command that you ran on the master had printed a kubeadm join command containing a token.
 You should run it on both worker nodes with sudo.

 sudo kubeadm join <master-ip>:<master-port> --token <token> --discovery-token-ca-cert-hash sha256:<hash>